 We have entered into service and licensing agreements with third party vendors to provide various services, including network access, equipment maintenance and software licensing.
 The terms of these services and licensing agreements are generally up to three years.
-We record the related service and licensing expenses on a straight-line basis, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.
+We record the related service and licensing expenses on a straight-line basis over the terms of the agreements, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.